se491-fall2018-artwork-image-processor/artwork-image-processor/README.md

 ### Prerequisites

-TODO: What things you need to install the software and how to install them
+These are the Python dependencies required to build and run the application:
 ```
 Python 3.6.6
 Django 2.1.2